-Contributed Image Top of Form
+Contributed Image

 YORK - A presentation to the public on the recently completed Greenlee County Housing Feasibility Study, by Greenlee County, the towns of Clifton and Duncan, the Southeastern Arizona Governments Organization and Elliott D. Pollack and Company, will take place Feb.
 5, at noon, at the Greenlee Golf and Country Club.